aakashkerawat/DataHackSummit2017/README.md

 # DataHackSummit2017
 Content for Ensemble Learning session

+Notes:
-Utils.py is the custom library written very specific for Loan prediction hackathon conducted by Analytics Vidhya.\b EnsembleLearning.xlsx is the excel that is generated from code.\b EnsembleLearning_HackSession.xlsx is the edited document for analysis on Ensemble Learning.\b
+1. Utils.py is the custom library written very specific for Loan prediction hackathon conducted by Analytics Vidhya.
+2. EnsembleLearning.xlsx is the excel that is generated from code.
+3. EnsembleLearning_HackSession.xlsx is the edited document for analysis on Ensemble Learning.

 # References
 1. https://mlwave.com/kaggle-ensembling-guide/